-The Group's operations registered external revenue of RM25.8 million (2015:RM22.0 million) and profit after tax of RM1.4 million (2015:RM2.4 million).
+This division's operations registered external revenue of RM27.0 million (2016: RM25.8 million) and loss after tax of RM0.2 million (2016: profit after tax of RM1.4 million).

-Profit in the year 2016 was lower than previous year was due to lower profit margins and higher raw material costs.
+The loss in the year 2017 was due to lower profit margins and higher operating costs and expenses incurred in the setting up of line 2 paper milling machine.